1. Only eight teams competed in the first NCAA tournament.

 African-Americans played a prominent role on some early NCAA championship teams, including future Hall of Famer Bill Russell, who led San Francisco to back-to-back titles in 1955 and 1956.
 Nonetheless, many schools refused to integrate until after Texas Western (now UTEP) became the first team with an all-black starting lineup to win the tournament in 1966.
 In the title game that year, Texas Western beat Kentucky, an all-white squad whose legendary coach, Adolph Rupp, once reportedly asked journalists if they could put an asterisk next to the names of white high school players so he would know who to recruit.
 By 1970, in Rupp’s next-to-last season, even Kentucky had a black player.

 5. UCLA has by far the most titles.

 UCLA has won 11 NCAA men’s basketball championships, the most of any school.
 Ten of those titles came over a 12-year stretch from 1964 to 1975, when stars such as Lew Alcindor (who later changed his name to Kareem Abdul-Jabbar) and Bill Walton dominated the competition.
-Kentucky is in second place with eight titles, followed by Indiana and North Carolina with five each.
+Kentucky is in second place with eight titles, North Carolina is next with six, followed by Indiana and Duke with five each.